 Information Other than the Financial Statements and Auditor’s Report Thereon

 i.
 The Company’s Board of Directors is responsible for the other information.
 The other information comprises the information included in the Annual Report, but does not include the Consolidated Financial Statements, Standalone Financial Statements and our auditors’ report thereon.
-The Director’s report is expected to be made available to us after the date of this auditors report.
+The Director’s report is expected to be made available to us after the date of this auditor’s report.

 ii.
 Our opinion on the SFS does not cover the other information and we do not express any form of assurance conclusion thereon.

 iv.
 If, based on the work we have performed, we conclude that there is any material inconsistency, we are required to report that fact.
-We have nothing to report in this regard.
+We have nothing to report in this regard..

-Management’s Responsibilities for the CFS
+Management’s Responsibilities for the Statements

 i.
 The Company’s Board of Directors is responsible for the matters stated in section 134(5) of the Act with respect to the preparation of these SFS that give a true and fair view of the financial position, financial performance including other comprehensive income, changes in equity and cash flows of the Company in accordance with the accounting principles generally accepted in India, including the Indian Accounting Standards (Ind AS) specified under section 133 of the Act.
 This responsibility also includes maintenance of adequate accounting records in accordance with the provisions of the Act for safeguarding the assets of the Company and for preventing and detecting frauds and other irregularities; selection and application of appropriate accounting policies; making judgments and estimates that are reasonable and prudent; and the design, implementation and maintenance of adequate internal financial controls, that were operating effectively for ensuring the accuracy and completeness of the accounting records, relevant to the preparation and presentation of the SFS that give a true and fair view and are free from material misstatement, whether due to fraud or error.